 So now, after lesson #1 above, many friends have asked: Are you giving up on horses?

 No matter how difficult things are, if something brings you joy you can’t give up on it.
 And odds are, if that thing involves people and/or money, there will be challenges.
 Learn the lessons that need to be learned, then continuing pursuing your dream.

-Whenever I’m tempted to just step away from the horse world I think about a future me, on my death bed.
+Whenever I’m tempted to step away from the horse world, I think about a future me, on my death bed.
 I know that sounds morbid but, for me at least, that’s a good way to check-in and determine what is truly important.

 I ask: When I am on my deathbed looking back upon my life, will I regret having let this thing go?

-If the answer is yes, I don’t give up on it.
+If the answer is yes, don’t give up on it.

 We are at a new barn now, taking lessons and just focusing on improving our horsemanship.
 We did go to look at one horse, but it hadn’t been honestly represented so we passed on it.

 Sometimes keeping your eyes open means enjoying things as they are and being open to new opportunities when they arise.
-So for now, we plan to enjoy our time riding an incredible lesson horse and learning everything we can.
+So for now, we plan to enjoy our time riding a sweet lesson horse and learning everything we can.
 When the right horse comes into our lives, we’ll be better horse people than we are today.